karstenw/Library/README.md

 ## Nodebox Library folder ##

+## Things that are new ##

+`twyg` - The twyg library needs at least NodeBox 1.9.23.

+`scipy` - The scipy library needs at least NodeBox 1.9.26.

+`matplotlib` - The matplotlib library needs at least NodeBox 1.9.26.

+`sklearn` - The scikit-learn library needs at least NodeBox 1.9.26.

+`pandas` - The pandas library needs at least NodeBox 1.9.26.

 The contents of this repo go into the ```~/Library/Application Support/Nodebox/``` folder.
 As of 2017-05-20 and NodeBox v1.9.17+ the library folder can be anywhere.

 These are modules that could be made to work with my [Nodebox fork](https://github.com/karstenw/nodebox-pyobjc).